 The 59-foot-wide by 256-foot-long powerhouse is a reinforced concrete structure founded on timber piling with a brick superstructure.
-The flumes are numbered 1 through 10 with number one being closest to the river and number 10 closest to the left embankment.
+The powerhouse is 34.5-foot-high measured from the floor of the tailrace to the top of the powerhouse roof.
+The flumes are numbered 1 through 10.
+Flume one is closest to the river and flume 10 is closest to the left abutment.
 Five of the original 10 flumes are currently used for power generation.
-Turbines are located in flumes 1 through 5, the new turbine will be installed in flume 6, flumes 7 through 9 are sealed with concrete, and flume 10 is used for firewater.
+Turbines are located in flumes 1 through 5, a new turbine is planned in flume 6, flumes 7 through 9 are sealed with concrete, and flume 10 is used for firewater.